huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

-> This parameter specifies the solvers that used to solve the analytical continuation problem.
+> This parameter specifies the solvers that used to solve the analytic continuation problem.
 Now the ACFlow toolkit supports five different solvers.
 They are as follows:
 >
 > * MaxEnt
 > * StochAC